mike706574/ikea/README.md

  pageSize: 5}
 ```

-These are optional - so, leave out `filterValue to skip filtering, `sortColumn` to skip sorting, or `pageNumber` to skip pagination, or use whatever combination you need.
+There are three groups of `params`:

+1) `sortColumn` and `sortDescending` for sorting
+2) `filterValue` for filteringto skip filtering
+3) `pageNumber` and `pageSize` for pagination

+Each group is optional, so use any combination to fit your needs - for example, leave out `filterValue` if you don't need your items to be filtered.

-The second argument, `items`, is the set of items - something like this:
+The second argument to `prepare`, `items`, is the set of items - something like this:

 ```javascript
 [{id: "1", name: "frog"},